cakephp/docs/en/development/testing.rst

 By default CakePHP will alias each connection in your application.
 Each connection defined in your application's bootstrap that does not start with ``test_`` will have a ``test_`` prefixed alias created.
-Aliasing connections ensures, you don't accidentally use the wrong connection/database in test cases, and makes the test connections transparent to the rest of your application.
+Aliasing connections ensures, you don't accidentally use the wrong connection in test cases.
+Connection aliasing is transparent to the rest of your application.
 For example if you use the 'default' connection, instead you will get the ``test`` connection in test cases.
-If you use the 'replica' connection, the test suite will attempt to use 'test_replica' instead.
+If you use the 'replica' connection, the test suite will attempt to use 'test_replica'.

 Creating Fixtures
 -----------------